 It’s important to us that we help our customers understand what GDPR means for their businesses and build compliant lead capture processes of their own.
 This means we’ve put a lot of work into ensuring that the Akkroo Event Lead Capture solution sets you up to comply with the GDPR when capturing leads at events.

 Akkroo’s solution operates in a way which naturally helps you work towards being compliant with the requirements of GDPR (and in turn, PECR).
 Of course, there are no silver bullets to compliance, but we can help you ease the load for a significant part of that journey.

-Different organisations use event lead capture forms in different ways, and as a result customise the forms to suit their own business requirements.
+Different organisations use event lead capture forms in different ways, and as a result customise the forms to suit their own business requirements and privacy assessments.
 It’s important that you double-check your forms to ensure you are asking the right questions, securing consent, and providing the right information to comply with the GDPR.

 Features in the Akkroo app and dashboard that will help you comply with GDPR include: